spevans/swift-project1/README.md

 ## Current status

+30/05/2026
+- Rewrite printf macros to use InlineArray and Span for stack allocated varargs.
+- Move timer to use APIC instead of HPET/PIT for better timer control.
+- Fix ACPI to split parsing of fixed and AML tables.
+- Speed up TTY Framebuffer using Span.
+- Add ACPI Time and Date device driver.

 04/05/2026
 - USB fixes for UHCI and XHCI and improved USB3 enumeration.
 - Add PS/2 Mouse driver for QEMU.